Complete Guide to Loans for Small Businesses

 A Line of Credit

-A line of credit (LOC) is a type of account that allows you to borrow money when you most need it, up to a predetermined borrowing limit, by writing checks or making purchases or cash withdrawals with a bank card.
+A business line of credit (LOC) is a type of account that allows you to borrow money when you most need it, up to a predetermined borrowing limit, by writing checks or making purchases or cash withdrawals with a bank card.
 Lines of credit are available from several banks and credit unions and are sometimes referred to as personal lines of credit—or bank lines.
+This small business financing option also allows the borrower—the small business owner, in this case—to only pay interest on the funds they draw.

 Get the capital you need to allow